aras62/vision-based-prediction/datasets/alphabetical/e-i_alphabetical_datasets.md

 <pre>
 @InProceedings{Ma_2020_ECCV,
-    author = "Ma, Yuexin and Zhu, Xinge and Cheng, Xinjing and Yang, Ruigang and Liu, Jiming and Manocha, Dinesh", title = "AutoTrajectory: Label-free Trajectory Extraction and Prediction from Videos using Dynamic Points", booktitle = "ECCV",
+    author = "Ma, Yuexin and Zhu, Xinge and Cheng, Xinjing and Yang, Ruigang and Liu, Jiming and Manocha, Dinesh", title = "{AutoTrajectory}: Label-free Trajectory Extraction and Prediction from Videos using Dynamic Points", booktitle = "ECCV",
     year = "2020"
 }